dsk90it/acad-reactjs/README.md

 ## How to use

 - The code are organized in multiple branches where every branch represents a course section.
-- Course section modules are organized in folders
+- Each modules organized in separate folders

 ## How to run
-- `cd` to folder / module of the course
+- `cd` to folder
 - run `npm install` or `yarn install`
 - then run `npm start` or `yarn start`